sverweij/watskeburt/README.md

   trackedOnly: false, // when set to true leaves out files not under revision control
   outputType: "object", // other options: "json" and "regex" (as used in the CLI) });
-// or with the synchronous interface:
-// const lChangedFiles = listSync("main", null, {
-//   trackedOnly: false, // when set to true leaves out files not under revision control
-//   outputType: "object", // other options: "json" and "regex" (as used in the CLI)
-// });
 ```

 The array of changes this returns looks like this: